Our dentists can help with failed root canals quickly and efficiently.

 You will be in the best of hands with one of our highly-skilled dentists, who will ensure the procedure is as pleasant and pain-free as possible.

-You may feel some pressure and vibrations during the surgery; however, if you experience sharp or intense pain at any point during the procedure, notify the surgeon immediately as additional local anaesthetic may be needed.
+You may feel some pressure and vibrations during the surgery; however, if you experience sharp or intense pain at any point, notify the surgeon immediately, as additional local anaesthetic may be needed.

 The healing process:

 As the anaesthetic and nerve block wears off, you may experience some soreness and discomfort in the treated area.

 Your dentist will give you medication to help relieve the pain.
 Minor blood spotting around the treatment area is normal, but heavy bleeding is not.

 The sutures on the gum itself will tend to heal within two weeks, and it will take up to six months for the bone to replace the cavity under the gum where the root tip and cyst have been removed.

 Can an apicoectomy fail?